 - macOS Monterey Beta Upgrade Feedback

 - How to Fix macOS Monterey Beta Problems

 In this guide we’ll take you through the current state of macOS Monterey beta problems.
 We’ll also provide you with a list of resources that might come in handy if you run into issues on your computer.

 macOS Monterey Beta Problems

-Apple’s acknowledges a number of issues with the macOS Monterey beta on its website.
-Developers have also encountered a variety of other bugs and performance issues.
+Apple’s acknowledged a number of issues with the latest macOS Monterey beta on its website.
+Beta testers have also encountered a variety of other bugs and performance issues.